 Enter the details

-Enter the refund amount, choose the payment method, and write a reason (10–500 characters).
+Enter the refund amount, choose the payment method, and write a reason.
 The reason is required because ad-hoc refunds aren’t linked to an original sale.

 Refunding when cancelling an order

-When you cancel an order from the dashboard, the system asks how you’d like to handle the refund:- Full refund — returns all payments automatically, split across the original payment methods
+When you cancel an order from the dashboard, you’re asked how you’d like to handle the refund:- Full refund — returns all payments automatically, split across the original payment methods

 - Custom refund — lets you choose specific amounts per payment method